mctsnt/docile-charge-point/README.md

    complicated to manage in interactive mode otherwise.
 This autonomous default behavior should be overrideable of course.

+ * Show incoming messages that caused errors parsing or processing (this might entail changes to the NewMotion OCPP library)

+ * Add a command line flag to drop to interactive mode, instead of exit, when an assertion fails in a script

+ * Add a command in interactive mode to run a script from a file or URL

+ * Add a functionality to automatically respond to messages matching a certain pattern in a certain way

+ * Messages of OCPP 2.0 that seem to be in demand:
+   * ChangeAvailability
+   * Reset

 ## Other ideas

  * Web interface: click together test: 150 CPs behaving like this, 300 like that, ..., GO!